The gnat or soil fly

 - Avoid using dried blood fertilizers.

-- Avoid the watering of your plants.
+- Avoid over-watering your plants.

-How can we eliminate the gnat ?
+How to eliminate the gnat ?

 House midges can quickly become a source of annoyance in our habitats, but rest assured, there are simple and effective ways to control these little flying insects.

 It is not useful to use strong pesticides to destroy the midge.
 These products will probably eliminate them but they are not very healthy, neither for your health, nor for that of the plants for that matter.
 Our Ecodoo insecticide and Aries flying insecticide based on pyrethrum are more than enough to kill the adults.

 And in the field of fumigation, the Habitat Biovétol fogger will give excellent results on this type of insect.
 Insecticide based on active ingredients of plant origin (pyrethrum + geraniol), intended for basic treatment of the habitat.
 Very volatile, the solution is deposited in the smallest recesses where parasites and insects lodge.
 Immediate action.